EmilyNaylor/Data_Course_NAYLOR/README.md

 Wait until the push finishes to try reloading your git hub to see if it was commited.
 Ok re did all 10 of my commits that were in the wrong spot.
 Does this add?
+I am checking to make sure I can still do this